 Dr. Grennor has a record of accomplishment in education and the ability to get the very best out of his pupils.
 Performance ensembles under his direction have consistently received first place trophies, superior or excellent ratings at the Festivals of Music Competitions.
 His students have been recognized for their improvised solos in the following categories: best drum set soloists, best saxophone soloists, best piano soloist, best bass soloist and best flute soloist.
 Dr. Grennor has conducted the Central Jersey Music Educators Association Elementary Honors band and is a well sought after private saxophone instructor and professional musician.

 Dr. Grennor has presented professional development workshops for the New Jersey Music Educators Association Summer Conferences and research for the 55th Annual National Association for Music Education Biennial In-Service Conference.
-He is a certified by the National Judges Association as an Individual Music Analysis Judge and has served as the woodwind specialist judge for the Tournament of Bands Atlantic Coast Championships held at Hershey Park Stadium, PA.
-Dr. Grennor is an Adjunct Professor in Kean Universities Music Conservatory.
+He is a certified by the National Judges Association as an Individual Music Analysis Judge.
+As an adjudicator, Dr. Grennor has adjudicated both Regional Championships and the Atlantic Coast Championships for the Tournament of Bands at Hershey Park Stadium, PA.
+Dr. Grennor is also an Adjunct Professor in Kean Universities Music Conservatory.

 Publications & Presentations